 Nestor won his first doubles title in Bogotá, Colombia with Mark Knowles in 1994.
 They defeated French Open champions Luke and Murphy Jensen in the final.

 On July 5, 2006, he participated in the second-longest match in Wimbledon history, lasting 6 hours and 9 minutes.

-In 2008, Nestor and Zimonjic won the first title of their partnership at the Hamburg Masters.
+In 2008 (their first full season), Nestor and Zimonjic won the first major title of their partnership at the Hamburg Masters.
 They reached the final of the French Open a week later.
-He captured the 2008 Wimbledon title for the first time, winning over Jonas Björkman and Kevin Ullyett.
-Thus he managed to complete the career Golden Slam.
-The pair also captured the 2008 Tennis Masters Cup.
-In 2009, they won the Wimbledon title again and won eight more titles (most titles for Nestor in one year so far in his career).
+Nestor and Zimonjic then captured the 2008 Wimbledon title, winning over Jonas Björkman and Kevin Ullyett.
+This was Nestor's first Wimbledon title, and in doing so, he completed a Career Grand/Golden Slam.
+The pair also captured the 2008 Tennis Masters Cup that year.

-Starting in January 2013, Nestor decided to partner with Mahesh Bhupathi.
-He however changed to play with Robert Lindstedt later during that year.
-Nestor won his 81th doubles title, the Winston-Salem Open, in August with new partner Leander Paes.
+Starting in January 2013, Nestor partnered with Mahesh Bhupathi, and played with Robert Lindstedt later that year.
+Nestor won his 81st doubles title, the Winston-Salem Open, in August with new partner Leander Paes.
 He also became the first player in ATP history to score 900 career doubles wins.